AltSchool/dynamic-rest/README.md

 In some situations, it can be more efficient to load relationships eagerly, in such a way that both the primary records and their related data are loaded simultaneously.
 In Django, this can be accomplished by using [prefetch_related](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#django.db.models.query.QuerySet.prefetch_related) or [select_related](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#select-related).

-In DDREST, the requirement to eagerly load (or "sideload") relationships can be expressed with the `include[]` query parameter.
+In DREST, the requirement to eagerly load (or "sideload") relationships can be expressed with the `include[]` query parameter.

 For example, in order to fetch a user and sideload their groups: